stepchowfun/typical/README.md

 The `optional` case, `AuthenticationError`, has a `String` for the error message and a second payload for the fallback field.
 Readers can use the fallback if they don't wish to handle this case, and readers which don't even know about this case will use the fallback automatically.

 The `asymmetric` case, `PleaseTryAgain`, also requires writers to provide a fallback.
 However, readers don't get to use it.
-This is a safe intermediate state to use before changing the field to required (which will stop requiring writers to provide a fallback) or changing the field from required to optional or nonexistent (which will stop readers from having to handle it).
+This is a safe intermediate state to use before changing the field to required (which will stop requiring writers to provide a fallback) or changing the field from required to `optional` or nonexistent (which will stop readers from having to handle it).

+### Default values

+Typical has no notion of a "default" value for each type.
+This means, for example, if a reader sees the value `0` for a field, it can be confident that this value was explicitly set by a writer, and that the writer didn't just accidentally forget to set it.
+Zeroes, empty strings, empty arrays, and so on aren't special in any way.

 ### Summary

-Non-nullable types and exhaustive pattern matching are important safety features of modern type systems, but they are not well-supported by most data interchange formats.
+Non-nullable types and exhaustive pattern matching are important safety features of modern type systems, but they aren't well-supported by most data interchange formats.
 Typical, on the other hand, embraces them.

 The rules are as follows: